If you’ve started to learn jazz guitar, then you’ll agree that it can seem like an overwhelming task.

 Moving Beyond Technique

-As you just read, learning technical items on the guitar is important.
+As you just read, learning technical items is important.

-You have to take it a step further in order to sound like a Jazz guitarist.
+You have to take it a step further to sound like a jazz guitarist.

 This was the lesson learned that had the biggest impact on my playing.

-Taking the time to learn to speak the Jazz language rather than simply running technique in the woodshed.
+Taking the time to learn the jazz language rather than only technique.

 What Is Jazz Vocabulary

-The language of Jazz is the idiomatic phrases and bite-size melodic lines that Jazz musicians on all instruments speak when they improvise.
+The language of jazz is the phrases and bite-size melodies that jazz musicians on all instruments use when they improvise.

 These items include: